 A tool to predict spontaneous preterm birth, incorporating fetal fibronectin and cervical length, in symptomatic women and high-risk asymptomatic women

-The QUiPP app is a clinical decision-making tool with the potential to revolutionise preterm birth predict for women with symptoms of preterm birth as well as asymptomatic high-risk women.
+The QUiPP app is a clinical decision-making tool with the potential to revolutionize preterm birth prediction for women with symptoms of threatened preterm labour as well as asymptomatic high-risk women.
 Accurate diagnosis of preterm labour is desirable in order to prevent the maternal and fetal risks incurred to the majority of women who are over-managed, without missing true cases.

 This application has been designed for health, allied health and health research professionals who look after pregnant women to calculate individualised % risks scores of delivery within pre-specified clinically relevant timeframes.
 It is designed to be used with women as an educational tool and to arrive at shared decisions regarding the management of their pregnancy.